Going Deeper into Self-Awareness

 While meditation creates a calm and centered state of mind, Contemplation delves specifically into decision-making clarity.
 Through deep introspection and examination of your inner voices and actions, Contemplation empowers you to make choices that align with your long-term fulfillment and peace.

 While some meditation practices focus solely on the designated meditation time, Contemplation is designed to extend its benefits throughout your entire day.
-It trains you to remain contemplative and provides you with a framework - the Adios mental fitness principles - to guide your thoughts, actions, and decisions.
+It trains you to remain contemplative and provides you with a framework - the Contemplate mind fitness principles - to guide your thoughts, actions, and decisions.
 This eventually helps you to be meditative across the day, making it a state of being rather than treating Meditation as an activity to be done for a few minutes every day.

 Many individuals who practice Meditation may experience a disconnect between their serene practice and the hustle and bustle of daily life.
 Contemplation bridges this gap by enabling you to remain contemplative even amidst external demands and distractions.